weikailin/cs3120-toc/0-syllabus.md

 **Bonus Points.** We hope students will go beyond the provided assignments and do other things to contribute to the class as well as beyond.
 Hence, we give bonus points occasionally.
-That includes (but not limited to) solving _Challenge Problems_ in problem sets, reporting bugs in the course materials, and participating in class.
+That includes (but not limited to) solving challenge problems in problem sets, reporting bugs in the course materials, and participating in class.
+We will clearly make the bonus points in problems, but in some cases, it is up to the instructor's discretion.

 # Honor Expectations